HayekLab/TezosBook/README.md

 Among the contributors of this project, we hope to see Graphic Designers as well as developers, editors, writers and proof-writers.
-Of course, we hope the Tezos foundation and the developers of the Tezos source code will help in validating and perhaps even contribute in the documentation for this book.
+Of course, we hope the Tezos foundation and the developers of the Tezos source code will help in validating and perhaps even contribute to documentation for this book.

 Contributors can start at any time, some of the team members at Hayek Lab will do so as well.
 To participate, we are using the GitHub.com platform where contributors can make comments or open pull requests with changes.